 Menu core

 Playstation MiSTer FPGA core.
 Is it a good idea to make this core?
 Yes.
 Is it a total awesome idea?
 Absolutely!
-Is it finished in the time I wrote this?
-Nope.Yes, now it is!
+Was it finished at the time I wrote this?
+Nope.Yes — now it is

-Conclusion, it is totally worth supporting the developer with a few bucks.
-“Go find and support FPGAzumSpass via Patreon.” – Mr. Obvious.
+In conclusion, it is absolutely worth supporting the developer with a few bucks. ”Go find and support FPGAzumSpass via Patreon.” — Mr. Obvious.
 (EDIT: This Patreon page is now closed as mr. Wonderful Robert moved on to other projects.)

 …or install the PSX core outside of the Update_all script